mycelial/mycelial/docs/Tutorial.md

    </details>

-### Start the server
+### Start the Mycelial Server

-Start the server binary with the following command `./server --token secrettoken`
+Start the Mycelial Server binary with the following command `./server --token secrettoken`.
+If the Server is up and healthy, you will see no output in your terminal.

+You will need to open another shell to continue below.

 ## Mycelite

-### Download and unarchive the mycelite extension for your system
+### Download and unarchive the Mycelite extension for your system

 <details>
   <summary>Mac Arm_64</summary>